What you need to know before integrating or migrating a PingID account into a PingOne environment

 When using PingOne provisioning, make sure MFA Device Management is set to Do not manage.
 Learn more in Creating an inbound rule. |

-For a list of common considerations, see Considerations after integrating or migrating a PingID account into a PingOne environment.
+You can find a list of common considerations in Considerations after integrating or migrating a PingID account into a PingOne environment.

 If using PingOne for Enterprise with PingOne directory as the IdP